Peloton

 How We Defined the MVP

-I partnered with the PM, Engineering, and Game Design to define the mechanics that created the clearest and most scalable foundation for Tread.
-We focused on clarity, rhythm, safety, and how each moment mapped to real motion.
+I partnered with Product, Engineering, and Game Design to define mechanics that formed a clear, scalable foundation for Tread.
+The work emphasized clarity, rhythm, safety, and moments designed around real, physical effort.

 The MVP became: Lane Selection, Beats, Pacers, and Hills.